-See Memory Seats on page 3-7 and Vehicle Personalization (With DIC Buttons) on page 5-44 for more information.
+See Memory Seats on page 3-5 and Vehicle Personalization on page 5-40.

 Second Row Seats

 The second row seat can be folded to access the third row.
 Pull the sliding seat lever forward; the seat cushion folds, and the seat slides forward.